 Via ABC News

-In the days that followed, friends and classmates honored Michael in touching ways.
+In the following days, friends and classmates honored Michael in touching ways.

 A balloon release brought people together to celebrate his life, and social media overflowed with tributes.